TritonDataCenter/node-moray/docs/man/man3/moray.md

   Like `URL`, but specified using different properties.

 Callers may also provide:

+`collector` (object)
+  An [artedi](https://github.com/joyent/node-artedi) metrics collector.
+This will be passed to the underlying node-fast component which will add metrics for count and duration of RPC calls.

 `cueballOptions` (object)
   Overrides cueball-related options, including various timeouts and delays.